Kerdek/MicroGC/README.md

 ## The `gc::help` Function

 The `gc::help` function is for reclaiming memory.
-Trigger it frequently, whenever the garbage collector can perform cleanup operations.
+In a typical interpreter, garbage collection (GC) cycles are triggered based on memory usage conditions, such as when the allocated memory exceeds a certain threshold or when the system detects that memory is becoming scarce. `gc::help` examines memory usage and initiates garbage collection if necessary.
+Any cells not reachable from the root will be eligible for reclamation, so all cells which are in use must be mounted somewhere at the point of the call to `gc::help`.

 ```cpp
 for(;;) { // evaluation loop